 - Over the years, SmileDirectClub has accumulated some poor customer service reviews.
 While it appears they’ve made improvements, some customers still report delays in communication and complaint resolution.

-Unlike the other companies on this list, Invisalign is developed and administered completely in-office by your dentist.
+Like Candid, Invisalign is administered in-office by your dentist.
 At-home systems like Byte have licensed dental professionals that develop aligner treatment plans remotely, but customers must administer them from home.

 Over 100,000 dentists and orthodontists in 90 countries are trained and licensed to offer Invisalign treatment.
 Choosing Invisalign would mean that you must make regular office visits for your dentist to monitor and adjust your aligners (if necessary).
-Further, it also gives them the opportunity to apply attachments like elastics and expanders that induce more intricate tooth and jaw movements.
+Further, it also gives them the opportunity to apply elastics and attachments that encourage more intricate tooth and jaw movements.

-This makes Invisalign more expensive ($3,000 – $8,000) and more time-intensive (12 months on average), but it also means that Invisalign’s treatment is capable of correcting a wide scope of severe conditions (including bite issues like overbite, underbite, and crossbite).
+This makes Invisalign more expensive ($3,000–$8,000) and more time-intensive (12–18 months on average), but it also means that Invisalign’s treatment can correct a wide scope of severe conditions, including bite issues like overbite, underbite, and crossbite.
 If your condition turns out to be too severe for home aligner treatment, or if you’re simply more comfortable seeing your dentist face-to-face each month, you won’t find a more effective option than Invisalign.

 How Should I Evaluate My Options?

-We’ll be honest: choosing a home aligner company isn’t easy.
+We’ll be honest: choosing a clear aligner company isn’t easy.
 There are a few different trustworthy options, and each has its own advantages and drawbacks.
-Don’t just go with the first company you find – analyze multiple options and see how each one measures up to your expectations and goals.
+Don’t just go with the first company you find — evaluate multiple options and see how each one measures up to your expectations and goals.

-It’s easy to get caught up focusing on a single aspect, like price or timeline, but in doing so, you might be missing some potential issues in other areas.
+It’s easy to get caught up focusing on a single aspect, like price or timeline, but in doing so, you might miss some potential issues in other areas.
 We suggest looking at five different things when evaluating home aligner companies:

 - Effectiveness: Who is in charge of your treatment plan?
 Where are your aligners manufactured?
 How are they designed?
 All of these things can influence a treatment’s effectiveness and efficiency.
 Dig into these details to know whether you’re receiving safe, high-quality products.